Did you know that disengaged employees cost organizations around $450-$550 billion each year? [Source: Haiilo]

 Encouraging employees to express their thoughts and ideas is a vital aspect of employee engagement.
 Creating channels where employees can voice their opinions ensures they feel valued and heard.

-Regular forums, suggestion boxes, and digital platforms for feedback are all ingenious ways of listening to employees.
+Regular forums, suggestion boxes, town hall meeting, and other digital platforms for feedback are all ingenious ways of listening to employees.

 We've discussed several drivers of employee engagement.
 Now let's go over some tips that you can implement and apply to ensure maximum effectiveness of employee engagement drivers.